Jehangir baronets

-The Jehangir Baronetcy, of Bombay, is a title in the Baronetage of the United Kingdom.
+The Jehangir baronetcy, of Bombay, is a title in the Baronetage of the United Kingdom.
 It was created on 16 July 1908 for Cowasjee Jehanghir, an influential member of the Parsee community in Bombay.
-He was the nephew and adopted son and heir of the Parsee community leader, philanthropist and industrialist Cowasji Jehangir Readymoney.
-By Special Act of the Legislative Council of India in 1911, it was decided that all future holders were to assume the name of the first Baronet on succeeding.
-The first Baronet was succeeded by his son, the second Baronet, who became a prominent politician.
+He was the nephew and adopted son and heir of the Parsee industrialist Cowasji Jehangir Readymoney.

+The Legislative Council of India decided in 1911 that future holders were to assume the name of the 1st Baronet on succeeding.